 Average car insurance cost in Indiana

-Indiana is one of the more affordable states in the nation for car insurance, partially due to its low population density and competitive insurance market.
+Indiana is one of the more affordable states in the nation for car insurance, perhaps due to its low population density and competitive insurance market.
 Indiana drivers can expect to pay an average cost of just $367 per year for minimum coverage and $1,254 per year for full coverage.
 These average rates are cheaper than the national average cost of car insurance, which is $565 annually for minimum coverage and $1,674 annually for full coverage.
 Bankrate’s insurance premium data is obtained from Quadrant Information Services.

 Indiana’s low cost of insurance may be linked to its decreasing number of licensed drivers.
-Between 2011 and 2015, the number of licensed drivers in the Hoosier state dropped.
+Between 2011 and 2015, the number of licensed drivers in the Hoosier State dropped.
 Fewer drives on the road may mean fewer accidents.

 |Average annual premium for minimum coverage in Indiana||Average annual premium for full coverage in Indiana|